open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-cluster-lifecycle.md

    **Note**: `CLUSTER_NAME` should be same as both the clusterdeployment's resource name and the clusterdeployment's namespace name.

-2. Verify cluster is available on the _cluster manager_:
+2. Verify that the cluster is available on the _cluster manager_:
    ```Shell
    kubectl get managedcluster
    NAME        HUB ACCEPTED   MANAGED CLUSTER URLS   JOINED   AVAILABLE   AGE